pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 Anchel's schedule isn't just a glimpse of good news after a long, dark pandemic - it's a classic checkpoint for any xxx-year-old bass.
 Basses are among the voice types that often have to wield a good amount of professional patience, waiting for the physiology of the voice to mature enough to sing the roles that best show them off.

 Classic, sure — but Anchel is no tired trope about the opera careers of days gone by.
 Just ask the 16,000 people who follow him on [Instagram](https://www.instagram.com/matthewanchel/), or better yet, his 831,000 followers on [TikTok](https://www.tiktok.com/@matthewanchel?).
 His posts range from [miniature singing lessons](https://www.instagram.com/reel/CSZ-3WtHtg0/?utm_source=ig_web_copy_link) to [makeup tips](https://www.instagram.com/reel/CQrCBy2HS6V/?utm_source=ig_web_copy_link) to all the advice one could ever want from a ["TikTok Gay Best Friend"](https://www.instagram.com/reel/CRg-9FZHSMb/?utm_source=ig_web_copy_link).
-But the source of it all — be it Anchel's impressive social media presence, or his first-rate singing — lies in body positivity.

-"I really try not to be insulting," Anchel laughs, pointing out the irony of his YouTube series, [_Angry Fat People_](https://www.youtube.com/watch?v=YkK1yfGGja4), which he started in 2018 with his friend and fellow singer, Tracy Cox.
-"I try to be as sympathetic as possible, so that someone who might be triggered by some of the things that I'm talking about can actually just listen and not just instantly turn off."

-Within the opera world, the tenet of _prima la voce_ comes up against the same problem that has, until extremely recently, plagued the more mainstream performing arts: only thin bodies can be used to tell stories.
-And as a devourer of his content myself, I can say that Anchel's take on body positivity is equal parts awesome-bear-hug and thought-provoking-lightbulb-moment.

-"What I think happens a lot, is that you have people who are maybe more stereotypically attractive in thin bodies, who maybe have medium voices —not the best voices in the world."
-These singers are well promoted, Anchel says, and they get opportunities to work with opera's best.
-"So they get really good at singing, even though maybe their voice isn't that amazing."

-"Then, you have fat singers, who maybe have these unbelievable voices, and never get better at singing, because they're not given the opportunities that the thin person was given to improve, and then become, you know, this amazing artist."

-It's a facet of another big, ongoing conversation in opera, about privilege.

 \--